patrikhuber/eos/README.md

 `fit-model-simple -m ../share/sfm_shape_3448.bin -p ../share/ibug_to_sfm.txt -i data/image_0010.png -l data/image_0010.pts`

-The output in both cases is an `obj` file with the shape and a `png` with the extracted isomap.
+The output in both cases is an `obj` file with the shape and a `png` with the extracted texture map.
 The estimated pose angles and shape coefficients are available in the code via the API.

 See [examples/fit-model.cpp](https://github.com/patrikhuber/eos/blob/master/examples/fit-model.cpp) for the full code.